Standards and Assurance Framework for Ethical AI (SAFE AI) Project

 Humanitarian Engagement

-Directly involving humanitarian organisations in the creation, testing, and refinement of the SAFE AI framework.
+Humanitarian organisations will be directly involved in the creation, testing and refinement of the SAFE AI framework.
 This collaborative approach ensures our solutions address real-world challenges faced by frontline responders.

 SAFE AI products